emberjs/data/CONTRIBUTING.md

 #### Testing ember data source directly

+##### monolithic ember-data

 You can use package linking to test checkouts of ember-data.
+This applies to consuming ember-data directly within an ember application.
+It will not work in your application if you are consuming ember-data through an addon (transitive dependency problem).
+This approach also presumes consuming all of ember-data.
+You can link to divisions within ember-data as well.

 1. clone this repository or another fork
 1. run `yarn install`
 1. run `yarn workspace ember-data link`